St. Peter's Churchyard Project

 A project by Minsterworth villagers to record the graves and commemorative stones in St. Peter's churchyard, Minsterworth.

-A new survey is being carried out of the churchyard to map and identify the burial plots in St. Peter's Church, Minsterworth.
+An up-to-date survey has recently been carried out of the churchyard, to map and identify the burial plots in St. Peter's Church, Minsterworth.

 |